abhiverse01/Leetcode-Solved-Questions/pandas_questions/pandas.md

 ### 14. Reshape DataFrame from wide to long format

-**Description**: Reshape the DataFrame from wide to long format, showing sales data for products per quarter.
+**Question**: Given a DataFrame `report` with columns representing sales data per quarter for each product, write a function to reshape the data so each row represents sales data for a product in a specific quarter.

+**Solution**:
 ```python
 import pandas as pd